MuhammadTalhaSarwar/express-buisness-workflow/README.md

 # Business Workflow API

-This project is a simple API to move a business through a workflow.
+This assignment, provided by GLOW, presents a solution for progressing a business through various workflow stages.
 The workflow stages are:

 - New: A new business has been created in the system.
 - Market Approved: The business industry is within the target market.